Wilaak/Route2/README.md

 ## What is a Handler?

 You'll see the term **handler** mentioned throughout this document.
 But what does it mean?
-In this router, a handler is simply a reference to the function or method that will be executed when a route matches.
+In Route2, a handler is simply a reference to the function or method that will be executed.

 You can define handlers in several ways: